-- As part of the Ecological Restoration Plan (ERP), the Consent Holder must prepare and submit a Stream Restoration Plan (SRP) for approval by the Council's Manager of Consents prior to the commencement of any stream realignment works, or associated construction that may impact freshwater ecological values.
-The SRP must: - a) State objectives for the realignment and restoration of Kākā Stream and affected tributaries (KHT1-KHT4), including: - Achieving functional aquatic ecosystems that support indigenous fish and macroinvertebrate communities; - Enhancing ecological connectivity and stream-riparian interactions; - Restoring natural geomorphic processes and stream habitat diversity. - b) Establish current baseline conditions for reaches KHT1-KHT4.
-This must include: - Channel morphology (including cross-sectional profiles, substrate composition, and longitudinal profiles); - Stream Ecological Valuation (SEV) assessment; and - Characterisation of hydrological regime (e.g., baseflow and permanence). - Baseline data will inform performance standards and monitoring triggers. - c) Include detailed landscape plans by SQEP that integrate best practice stream design principles and demonstrates alignment with the restoration objectives outlines in clause (a). - d) Confirm, using the Stream Ecological Valuation (SEV) method, that the proposed restoration works will result in adequate SEV uplift and appropriate Environmental Compensation Ratios (ECRs) for offsetting stream loss, based on final design.
-This assessment must be consistent with the approach set out in the Stream Mitigation Assessment (SMA; Rob Env, June 2025) and demonstrate that ECRs meet or exceed those calculated in the SMA, or otherwise demonstrate that no net loss in stream ecological value will occur. - e) Identify and map the spatial extent of all stream restoration works, and demonstrate that the total offset area is sufficient to meet the ECR required based on final impact and restoration SEV scores. - f) Define measurable performance standards, including but not limited to: - Minimum SEV uplift targets of ≥ 0.1 SEV units compared to baseline; - Minimum 80% riparian vegetation survival. - Performance standards must be met within five years of completion of physical restoration works, unless otherwise agreed with the Council based on monitoring evidence and SQEP advice. - g) Specify monitoring protocols and frequency, using the pre-construction survey as a baseline.
+- 49. As part of the Ecological Restoration Plan (ERP), the Consent Holder must prepare and submit a Stream Restoration Plan (SRP) for approval by the Council's Monitoring Officer Manager of Consents prior to the commencement of any stream realignment works, or associated construction that may impact freshwater ecological values.
+The SRP must: - a) Be prepared by a Suitably Qualified and Experienced Freshwater Ecologist and be peerreviewed by an independent SQEP with relevant ecological and restoration expertise. - b) State objectives for the realignment and restoration of Kākā Stream and affected tributaries (KHT1-KHT4), including: - Achieving functional aquatic ecosystems that support indigenous fish and macroinvertebrate communities;

+- Enhancing ecological connectivity and stream-riparian interactions; - Restoring natural geomorphic processes, and stream habitat diversity. - c) Establish current baseline conditions for reaches KHT1-KHT4.
+This must include: - Channel morphology (including cross-sectional profiles, substrate composition, and longitudinal profiles); - Stream Ecological Valuation (SEV) assessment; and - Characterisation of hydrological regime (e.g., baseflow and permanence). - Baseline data will inform performance standards and monitoring triggers. - d) Include detailed landscape plans by SQEP that integrate best practice stream design principles and demonstrates alignment with the restoration objectives outlines in clause (b). - e) Confirm, using the Stream Ecological Valuation (SEV) method, that the proposed restoration works will result in adequate SEV uplift and appropriate Environmental Compensation Ratios (ECRs) for offsetting stream loss, based on final design.
+This assessment must be consistent with the approach set out in the Stream Mitigation Assessment (SMA; Robertson Environmental, dated 10 July June 2025) and demonstrate that ECRs meet or exceed those calculated in the SMA, or otherwise demonstrate that no net loss in stream ecological value will occur. - f) Identify and map the spatial extent of all stream restoration works, and demonstrate that the total offset area is sufficient to meet the ECR required based on final impact and restoration SEV scores. - g) Define measurable performance standards, including but not limited to: - Minimum SEV uplift targets of ≥ 0.1 SEV units compared to baseline; - Minimum 80% riparian vegetation survival. - Performance standards must be met within five years of completion of physical restoration works, unless otherwise agreed with the Council's Monitoring Officer based on monitoring evidence and SQEP advice. - h) Specify monitoring protocols and frequency, using the pre-construction survey as a baseline.
-Monitoring must occur annually for 5 years post-restoration, and include:

-- Repeat SEV assessments; - Macroinvertebrate and fish surveys; - Riparian vegetation survey. - Monitoring must occur annually for 5 years post-restoration or until all performance standards have been met, whichever is later. - h) Define adaptive management triggers and responses.
-If monitoring indicates failure to meet any performance standard, the SRP must outline: - Diagnostic steps (e.g. site inspections, root cause analysis, further sampling); - Remedial actions (e.g. infill planting, channel re-grading, fish passage remediation); - Timelines for remedial actions and subsequent monitoring to confirm effectiveness. - i) Be prepared by a Suitably Qualified and Experienced Freshwater Ecologist and be peerreviewed by an independent SQEP with relevant ecological and restoration expertise. - j) Include a Fish Salvage and Relocation Plan (FSRP), prepared by a Suitably Qualified and Experienced Freshwater Ecologist, specifying: - Methods for fish capture and relocation during stream works; - Timing of works to avoid sensitive fish migration or spawning periods; - Holding and release protocols, including suitable release sites; and - Documentation and reporting requirements. - k) Include reporting mechanisms, such as an annual SRP compliance and monitoring summary report to the Council, demonstrating progress toward objectives, outcomes, and any adaptive actions taken. - 38 All stream restoration works must be implemented and maintained in accordance with the approved SRP.
+Monitoring must occur annually for 5 years post-restoration or until all performance standards have been met, whichever is later, Monitoring must occur annually for 5 years post-restoration, and include: - Repeat SEV assessments; - Macroinvertebrate and fish surveys; - Riparian vegetation surveys. - Monitoring must occur annually for 5 years post-restoration or until all performance standards have been met, whichever is later. - i) Define adaptive management triggers and responses.
+If monitoring indicates failure to meet any performance standard, the SRP must outline: - Diagnostic steps (e.g. site inspections, root cause analysis, further sampling); - Remedial actions (e.g. infill planting, channel re-grading, fish passage remediation); - Timelines for remedial actions and subsequent monitoring to confirm effectiveness. - j) Include a Fish Salvage and Relocation Plan (FSRP), prepared by a Suitably Qualified and Experienced Freshwater Ecologist, specifying: - Methods for fish capture and relocation during stream works; - Timing of works to avoid sensitive fish migration or spawning periods; - Holding and release protocols, including suitable release sites; and

+- Documentation and reporting requirements. - k) Include reporting mechanisms, such as an annual SRP compliance and monitoring summary report to the Council's Monitoring Officer, demonstrating progress toward objectives, outcomes, and any adaptive actions taken. - 50.
+All stream restoration works must be implemented and maintained in accordance with the approved SRP.